CompPhysVienna/n2p2/src/doc/sphinx/source/tools/nnp-train.rst

    Documentation in progress...

 This tool implements the actual training procedure for a given data set.
-It is able to train both 2G and 4G neural networks (NN).
-In the latter case the training procedure consists of stage 1 and 2.
+It is able to train both 2G and 4G [1]_ neural networks (NN).
+In the latter case the training procedure consists of two training stages.
+Stage 1 needs to be done first.
+It is the training of the charge NNs.
+After this is finished one can go to stage 2 which consists of training the short-ranged NNs by fitting the data to energy and forces.

 Requirements:
 -------------